Opened World: Kentucky Route Zero Act II

 Miguel Penabella shifts his gaze to the intangible.

 This is part two of a comprehensive overview of Kentucky Route Zero.
-See also: Part one.
+See also: Part one, part three, part four, and part five.

 Four months separate the release of Kentucky Route Zero’s first act from its second, and if developer Cardboard Computer keeps its word that the final act will surface this year, it will have been five years since we first started this journey.
 I don’t mind the long intervals between acts; this slow wait, like an extended intermission or an unhurried dream, is part of the experience of playing Kentucky Route Zero.
 Your memory of the previous act will have become hazy over many months, though the action of the game picks up mere minutes after we last left off.
 Temporal incongruity between player and character adds to the game’s dreamlike quality and is reflected in its characters who lack a definite sense of their bearings and history.
 Amanda Lange briefly discusses this abstraction of time, comparing the long nighttime odyssey of truck driver protagonist Conway—further lengthened by the interludes and drawn-out development time between acts—to the nostalgia of summer nights and the accompanying sense of time lost while waiting for dawn.
 In numerous ways, this game is principally about the passage of time and its effect on space, exploring the economic toll of unpaid debt; the decay of bodies; the gradual disappearance of places; and the weight of history in the South.